m3sserschmitt/MakeFile-Creator/README.md

 # MakeFile Creator

-MakeFile Creator is an utility for managing makefiles in C/C++ projects.
+MakeFile-Creator is an utility for managing makefiles in C/C++ projects.

 ## How it works?